J o i n E d g a r ‘ s L e g a c y

 In the most beautiful way, Edgar moved people from his heart.
 He made each person feel that their problem is important and that he has all the time in the world for them.
 Thank you, Edgar.
 On behalf of our entire team and board at TimeBanks.Org, please accept our deepest sympathies to not just his family but all of us that have been deeply touched by him.

-Find a Timebank
+Find a Timebank near you

 The Five Core Values of TimeBanking

 In 1980, Edgar Cahn dreamed up a new kind of money.
 This new money would have no price: every hour would count the same.
 1 hour = 1 hour.

 Passionate about social justice, Edgar saw timebanking as a way to restore community, to recognize and reward civic engagement.
 In the decades that followed, he became its strong, persistent champion, promoting timebanking as a tool for creating a more just, more caring world.
 In 1995 he founded the Time Dollar Institute — now known as TimeBanks.org — to promote timebanking in the US and around the world.

 In his book No More Throw-Away People, Edgar listed four core values for timebanking.
 He later added a fifth.
 These values have come to be widely shared, and many timebanks strive to follow them.